An interpolation of metrics and spaces of metrics: Introduction

-The function $\mathcal{D}_X$ is a metric on $\met(X)$ valued in $[0, \infty]$.
-Throughout this paper, we consider that $\met(X)$ is always equipped with the topology generated by $\mathcal{D}_X$.
-We generalize the Hausdorff extension theorem to an interpolation theorem of metrics with an approximation by $\mathcal{D}_X$.
+The function $\metdis_{X}$ is a metric on $\met{X}$ valued in $[0, \infty]$.
+Throughout this paper, we consider that $\met{X}$ is always equipped with the topology generated by $\metdis_{X}$.
+To investigate topological properties of $\met{X}$, we first generalize the Hausdorff extension theorem to an interpolation theorem of metrics with an approximation by $\metdis_{X}$ (Theorem \ref{thm:interpolate} or \ref{thm:ext241009}).
+As applications of it, for a certain property $\mathcal{P}$ on metric spaces, we prove that the set set $\{\, d\in \met{X}\mid\text{$(X, d)$ satisfies $\mathcal{P}$}\, \}$ is generic in $\met{X}$ (see Theorems \ref{thm:trans} and \ref{thm:loctrans}).
+This result can be considered as an analogue of Banach's famous result, which states that in the continuous function space on $[0, 1]$, a generic function is nowhere differentiable.

+Since a metric on $X$ determines the geometry on $X$, studying the moduli space $\met{X}$ of metrics is equivalent to investigating the moduli of geometries that can be expanded on the space $X$.